 High-volume workflows look like obvious AI targets.
 The reasoning: automate something done 10,000 times a day and the impact compounds.
 What it ignores is that high-volume often means high-consequence-per-error and deeply embedded process dependencies.
 Volume amplifies the upside and the failure rate equally.

 Picking your most strategically important workflow as pilot one because leadership wants AI applied where it matters most.
 This produces maximum political pressure, maximum scrutiny, and minimum tolerance for the iterative failure that good pilots require.
-It also guarantees contested ownership across every senior stakeholder.
+It guarantees contested ownership across every senior stakeholder.

 Picking a workflow with no existing baseline because building from scratch feels cleaner than measuring against a messy current state.
 There is no ROI argument without a before-and-after.
 A pilot without a baseline is a science project — interesting output, no business case.